glasnt/talks/2017_01_LCA_JavaScript/slides.md

 But that doesn't mean we have to critise those that use them

+---

-"We are not our tools.
-Discrimination based on tools is just as bad as discrimination based on race or gender" - Rachel Nabours
+> "We are not our tools.
+Discrimination based on tools is just as bad as discrimination based on race or gender" - <a href="https://twitter.com/glasnt/status/613963672046583808">Rachel Nabours</a> <!-- .slide: class="center" -->

+Note:
 Hopefully I've shown just how good JS can be.
 And it might make someone reconsider before I see the next awful tirade on twitter
 ---